Air India Joins Star Alliance - First Indian Airline to join Global Airline Alliance

-Air India will add a total of 400 daily flights and 35 new destinations in India to the Alliance network.
-The biggest growth will come from its home market which is currently being served by 13 Star Alliance members flying to 10 destinations and holding a 13% market share.
-Bringing Air India into the equation not only adds more airports but also increases the Alliances market share in India to 30%.
-Globally, passengers will further benefit from a wider choice on routes connecting North America, Europe, Asia and Australia via the Indian Subcontinent.
-In total the Star Alliance network will grow to 27 member airlines, offering more than 18,500 daily flights serving 1,316 destinations in 192 countries.
+Air India adds a total of 400 daily flights and over 40 new destinations in India to the Alliance network.
+The biggest growth will come from its home market which has up to now been served by 13 Star Alliance members flying to 10 destinations and holding a 13% market share.
+As a result of the addition of Air India, the Alliance's market share in India has risen to 30%.
+Globally, passengers further benefit from a wider choice on routes connecting North America, Europe, Asia and Australia via the Indian Subcontinent.
+In total the Star Alliance network counts 27 member airlines, offering more than 18,500 daily flights serving 1,316 destinations in 192 countries.

-Reciprocal frequent flyer benefits between Air India’s Flying Returns programme and those of the existing member carries will also become effective on July 11th, 2014.
-This will provide customers with more options in earning and redeeming, upgrading and obtaining Star Alliance Gold status.
+Reciprocal frequent flyer benefits between Air India's Flying Returns programme and those of the existing member carriers are now activated.
+These provide customers with more options in earning and redeeming, upgrading and obtaining Star Alliance Gold status.

-Customers holding Star Alliance Gold status have access to more than 1,000 lounges across the global network, can check-in at specially designated counters, have an increased baggage allowance and receive priority boarding and baggage delivery.
-All these benefits will also be provided by Air India.
+Flying Returns members who hold Maharajah Club or Golden Edge Club status now automatically also have Star Alliance Gold status, giving them access to more than 1,000 lounges across the global network.
+Gold status customers can also check in at specially designated counters, are offered an increased baggage allowance and receive priority boarding and baggage delivery.
+All these benefits are also provided by Air India to customers holding Star Alliance Gold status in other frequent flyer programmes.

 About Air India: